naturallyanton/chat-gpt-json-to-table-example/README.md

 - `Remove the type column`
 - `Add an "Example" column with 30px squares, with the color as background and in a format compatible with a GitHub README file`

-The examples were generated with the prompt "[...] using a format compatible with a README file for GitHub".
-The `placeholder.com` service wasn't specified.
+Using the `placeholder.com` service wasn't specified.

 ## Result